alpha-yadav/DSA/readme.md

 For sparse graphs, **adjacency lists** are generally preferred because they are more space-efficient.
 Other representations like incidence matrices also exist but are less commonly used.

+#  Introduction To Graph Theory
+Graph theory is a branch of mathematics that studies graphs, which are mathematical structures used to model pairwise relations between objects.
+A graph consists of:

+* **Vertices (or Nodes):** These represent the objects in the system being modeled.
+Think of them as points or dots.
+* **Edges (or Arcs):** These represent the relationships between the vertices.
+They are lines connecting pairs of vertices.

+Graphs can be used to represent a wide variety of things, from social networks (where vertices are people and edges are friendships) to road maps (where vertices are intersections and edges are roads) to computer networks (where vertices are computers and edges are connections).

+**Types of Graphs:**

+Several types of graphs exist, categorized by the properties of their edges and vertices:

+* **Directed Graph (Digraph):** Edges have a direction, indicating a one-way relationship.
+Think of a one-way street: you can travel in one direction but not the other.
+Edges are represented by arrows.
+* **Undirected Graph:** Edges have no direction, indicating a two-way relationship.
+Think of a two-way street: you can travel in either direction.
+* **Weighted Graph:** Edges have assigned weights, representing a numerical value associated with the relationship.
+For example, the weight of an edge in a road map might represent the distance between two intersections.
+* **Simple Graph:**  A graph without loops (edges connecting a vertex to itself) or multiple edges (more than one edge between the same pair of vertices).
+* **Complete Graph:** A simple graph where every pair of distinct vertices is connected by a unique edge.
+* **Connected Graph:** A graph where there's a path between any two vertices.
+* **Disconnected Graph:** A graph that is not connected.
+* **Acyclic Graph:** A graph with no cycles (a sequence of edges that starts and ends at the same vertex without traversing the same edge more than once).
+Trees are a special case of acyclic graphs.
+* **Tree:** A connected acyclic graph.

+**Key Concepts:**

+* **Path:** A sequence of edges connecting two vertices.
+* **Cycle:** A path that starts and ends at the same vertex.
+* **Degree of a vertex:** The number of edges connected to a vertex.
+In directed graphs, we have in-degree (incoming edges) and out-degree (outgoing edges).
+* **Subgraph:** A graph whose vertices and edges are subsets of another graph.
+* **Spanning Tree:** A subgraph that is a tree and includes all the vertices of the original graph.
+* **Connectivity:**  Measures how well-connected a graph is.
+Concepts like connected components (maximal connected subgraphs) are important here.

+**Applications of Graph Theory:**

+Graph theory has numerous applications across various fields:

+* **Computer Science:** Network routing, data structures, algorithm design.
+* **Social Sciences:** Social network analysis, modeling relationships.
+* **Biology:** Modeling biological networks, such as protein-protein interaction networks.
+* **Engineering:** Network design, transportation planning.
+* **Physics:** Modeling complex systems.

+This introduction provides a basic overview of graph theory.
+Further study would delve into specific algorithms (like Dijkstra's algorithm for finding shortest paths or breadth-first search for traversing graphs) and more advanced concepts.